JadoBleu/Minibar-Manager/README.md

 * Working program per the above program description
   * Have suitable objects for the execution of the program (50 pt)
   * Have a linked AWS database to store recipes (50 pt)
-  * Be able to search through existing recipes based on available ingredients (50 pt)
+  * Be able to search through existing recipes based on available ingredients (40 pt)
-  * Have diagrams to explain the program (20 pt)
+  * Have appropriate diagrams to explain the program (30 pt)
-  * Sub Grading Description 5 (X pt)
+  * Have a user friendly interface to navigate the program (30 pt)

 Total Points: 200